willkg/douglas/docs/plugins/tags.rst

 ..
 Note::

-   If you're using static rendering, you need to build the tags index before you statically render your blog.
+   If you're compiling your blog, you need to build the tags index before you compile.

 Converting from categories to tags